General

 The president reacted angrily, criticising the majority opinion as misguided and unpatriotic, and directing sharp remarks at several justices, including some he had nominated.

 Within hours of the ruling, Trump turned to a different legal instrument: Section 122 of the Trade Act of 1974.
-Initially setting a 10 per cent global import surcharge, he quickly increased it to the maximum 15 per cent allowed under the provision.
+Initially setting a 10 percent global import surcharge, he quickly announced he had increased it to the maximum 15 per cent allowed under the provision.
+However, only the 10 percent tariff has been applied so far.

-The new tariff is scheduled to take effect on 24 February 2026 and can remain in place for up to 150 days without congressional approval.
+The new tariff took effect on 24 February 2026 and can remain in place for up to 150 days without congressional approval.
 Any extension would require Congress's backing — an uncertain prospect given recent resistance in the House of Representatives to other proposed trade penalties.

 Meanwhile, uncertainty surrounds the fate of revenues already collected under the invalidated tariffs.
 Estimates suggest potential refunds could total between $130 billion and $175 billion.
 With no automatic repayment system in place and more than 1,000 importers pursuing legal claims, businesses face the prospect of prolonged court battles.